-When the new withdrawal policies go into effect, you will have more options for how and when you can access money from your TSP account.
+Beginning September 15, 2019, you will have more options for how and when you can access money from your TSP account.
 These options fall into the following categories:

 - You’ll be able to choose whether your withdrawal should come from your Roth balance, your traditional balance, or a proportional mix of both.

 - You’ll be able stop, start, or make changes to your installment payments at any time.

-- Right now, you’re limited to one partial withdrawal in your lifetime—either an age-based in-service withdrawal (when you’re 591/2 or older) or a partial post-separation withdrawal.
+Right now, you’re limited to one partial withdrawal in your lifetime—either an age-based in-service withdrawal (when you’re 591/2 or older) or a partial post-separation withdrawal.
 Under the new policy,

-- there will be no limit of the number of partial withdrawals you can take after separating from federal service (except that you won’t be able to take more than one every 30 days);
+- there will be no limit of the number of partial withdrawals you can take after separating from federal service (except that you won’t be able to take more than one every 30 calendar days);

 - you’ll be able to take partial withdrawals while you’re receiving post-separation installment payments; and